Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Abstract

 \section{Abstract}

 The subdiffusion phenomena are studied for heavy quarks dynamics in the hot QCD matter.
-Our approach aims to provide a more realistic description of heavy quark dynamics through detailed theoretical analyses and numerical simulations, utilizing the fractional Langevin equation framework with the Caputo fractional derivative.
-We present numerical schemes for the fractional Langevin equation for subdiffusion and calculate the time evolution mean squared displacement and mean squared momentum of the heavy quarks.
-Our results indicate that the mean squared displacements of the heavy quarks for the subdiffusion process deviate from a linear relationship with time.
-Further, we calculate the normalized momentum correlation function, kinetic energy, and momentum spread.
-Finally, we show the effect of subdiffusion on experimental observables, the nuclear modification factor.
+My approach aims to provide a more realistic description of heavy quark dynamics through detailed theoretical analyses and numerical simulations, utilizing the fractional Langevin equation framework with the Caputo fractional derivative.
+I present numerical schemes for the fractional Langevin equation for subdiffusion and calculate the time evolution mean squared displacement and mean squared momentum of the heavy quarks.
+My results indicate that the mean squared displacements of the heavy quarks for the subdiffusion process deviate from a linear relationship with time.
+Further, I calculate the normalized momentum correlation function, kinetic energy, and momentum spread.
+Finally, I show the effect of subdiffusion on experimental observables, the nuclear modification factor.

 \keywords{Quark gluon plasma, fractional Langevin equation, heavy quarks, subdiffusion, Brownian particle, Caputo fractional derivative, nuclear modification factor.}